 Chatbot enhances the efficiency of a website giving a better conversion rate for the business.

-A customers can have a better hassle-free experience with easy location of the information being searched on the website.
+Customers can have a better hassle-free experience with the easy location of the information being searched on the website.

 Every Customer support, marketing and sales tool have started exploring chatbots to reduce human efforts.